A South Island Road trip is the best way to see this beautiful part of New Zealand!

 Day 9 Dunedin to Lake Tekapo (287.1 km)

-The drive from Dunedin to Lake Tekapo is a long one, but it’s one that’s worth it on this South Island road trip.
-One place to stop on the way towards Lake Tekapo is the Moreaki Boulders.
+The drive from Dunedin to Lake Tekapo is a long one, but it’s one that’s worth it on this South Island driving itinerary.
+One place to stop on the way towards Lake Tekapo is the Moeraki Boulders.

-Once you pass the boulders, there isn’t an awful lot to see as you pass through Oamuru and Timaru.
-After Timaru you turn off State Highway 1 and head inland towards Lake Tekapo.
+Once you pass the boulders, there isn’t an awful lot to see as you pass through Oamaru and Timaru.
+After Timaru, you turn off State Highway 1 and head inland towards Lake Tekapo.
 This is where the scenery starts to pick up.

 As you head inland you can start to see Mount Cook in the distance.
 It’s an imposing sight, and looks spectacular amongst the scenery!